Kim Kardashian: Kanye and I are 'definitely trying' for a 3rd child

 More video

-Though she and her hubby desperately want another child, Kardashian confessed she isn't eager to be on camera while pregnant again.
-The star revealed that she regretted filming so many episodes of her famed reality show while she was expecting.
+Though she's long made it clear she wants another child, Kardashian confessed she'd never want to be pregnant on camera again, and regretted filming so many episodes of her famed reality show while she was expecting.

-"I looked like such a cow and I can’t stand to see those episodes," she said jokingly.
+"I looked like such a cow and I can’t stand to see those episodes," the star told THR jokingly.
 "I would say, ‘Try to film me more from chest up, so it looks better,’ but I look like a blob."